kalyan-kashaboina/HuskySetup/README.md

 #!/usr/bin/env sh
 . "$(dirname -- "$0")/_/husky.sh"
-echo "Running Typecheck and Linting..." npm run typecheck npm run lint echo "✅ All checks passed!"
+echo "Running Typecheck and Linting..."

+npm run typecheck && npm run lint && echo "✅ All checks passed!" || {
+  echo "❌ Typecheck or Linting failed.
+Please fix the issues before committing." exit 1
+}

 This hook ensures that type checking and linting run before every commit.
 If either fails, the commit will be blocked.